On this page:

 - how frequently people are around the tree

 - encroachment within the Tree Protection Zone (TPZ)

 - the significance of the tree to the surrounding area.

 Council’s qualified arborist can provide advice about vegetation that is causing concern.
 Council approval is generally required to remove dangerous vegetation unless it is necessary to remove or reduce an imminent risk of serious personal injury or damage to infrastructure posed by the vegetation.
 Contact us for more information.

-We recommend that you develop a bushfire survival plan, with a rural property fire management guide, if your property is located in an area with a bushfire risk.
+If your property is located in an area with a bushfire risk, we recommend that you develop a bushfire survival plan, with a rural property fire management guide.
 See our information on bushfire safety.